MobileTeleSystems/data-rentgen/CONTRIBUTING.rst

     make venv-install

-We are using `poetry <https://python-poetry.org/docs/managing-dependencies/>`_ for managing dependencies and building the package.
+We are using `uv https://docs.astral.sh/uv/`_ for managing dependencies and building the package.
 It allows to keep development environment the same for all developers due to using lock file with fixed dependency versions.

 There are *extra* dependencies (included into package as optional):